 Even large retailers have coupons in their apps, in-store, and through email.
 Some dog food brands will send you coupons when you sign up for their email subscriptions.

 Learn To Groom At Home

 The initial investment for professional grooming equipment can be expensive, but it saves a fortune.
-There are plenty of YouTube videos by groomers to show you how to groom your dog properly.
+Plenty of YouTube videos by groomers show you how to groom your dog properly.

 Some exceptional grooming items to have are:

-- .
-These are important to get your Doodle’s hair completely dried and fluffy like they just came back from the salon.
+- These are important to get your Doodle’s hair completely dried and fluffy like it returned from the salon.

-- .
-These clippers have three speeds and rechargeable, and it’s very quiet.
+- These dog clippers for grooming have three speeds, are rechargeable, and are very quiet.

-- These nail clippers by Gonicc are also great because they come with a nail file built-in for a smooth finish.
+- These nail clippers by Gonicc are also great because they have a built-in nail file for a smooth finish.

-- Having a Dematting Brush by Kayi is a great tool to have for stubborn knots.
+- Having a Dematting Brush is a great tool for stubborn knots.

-- Pro Pet Works All Natural Organic Oatmeal Pet Shampoo Plus Conditioner is the best shampoo to keep your Goldendoodle soft and luxurious.
+- Pro Pet Works All Natural Soap Free 5 in-1 Oatmeal Dog Shampoo and Conditioner is the best shampoo to keep your Goldendoodle soft and luxurious.